rksharmany/leader_readme/README.md

 ---

 ## III.
 What I Value (The "Bar")
-* **Extreme Accountability:** Own your domain.
-If a things go wrong, tell me early with a recovery plan.
+* **Extreme Ownership:** Own and lead your domain and when things go wrong, tell me early.
 I have complete patience for things going wrong and zero tolerance for "hiding the truth."
 * **Research-Backed Decisions:** Don't bring me "vibes."
 Bring me data.
 I follow a "trust but verify" model.
 * **Personal Optimization:** I am a proponent of personal optimization.
 I value when people are constantly trying to improve their "operating system," whether that’s through better code, better health, or better mental models.